Team Policies, Guidelines & Expectations

 If a player or parent has concerns about playing time decisions, they may request a meeting with the coaching staff to discuss the issue.
 Such discussions should be carried out respectfully and in a constructive manner.
 The coaching staff will review the concern and provide feedback and resolution as appropriate.
 UFBA has a 24 Hour Policy in effect so that all parties are able to calm down and process the situation before meeting.

-UFBA Elite Travel will have an intentional focus on player highlights and coverage to help elevate individual exposure.
-This will include highlight reels, Player of the Game spotlights, athletic and academic accolades, school season accomplishments, and collegiate offers.
+UFBA Travel Teams will have an intentional focus on player highlights and coverage to help elevate individual exposure.
+This may include highlight reels, Player of the Game spotlights, athletic and academic accolades, school season accomplishments, and collegiate offers.

 With an elevated level of performance comes an increased expectation of responsibility.
 It is expected that players are committed to all tournament weekends and practices, except for extenuating circumstances.
 Players should be ready to have a focused workout with a team-first mentality and a coachable approach.
 Positivity and effort are non-negotiable factors.

-For more information regarding Elite Travel, please email tyson@upsatefranchisebasketball.com.
+For more information regarding teams please email ufbaballers@gmail.com.

 GOAL